 - Failure aspects of myoelectric arms: A realistic downtime after wearing the "bionic" hand prosthesis for just 1 day, just to recover from the strain and skin damage, is 1-2 days to 6 weeks.
 A realistic time for the myoelectric prosthesis to break is some 10 minutes (glove: torn) until a few months (other parts).
 A realistic count of uncomfortable problematic control situations over a day is maybe around 20.

 - 3D-printed arms: their sockets and grippers are not useful for realistic everyday work tasks at all.
 The sockets that are of the usual 3D printed materials are likely to tear up an arm stump, over a day of hard garden work, quite painfully.
 The grippers are not expected to reliably operate dangerous or heavy machinery.
 The use of 3D-printing has been declared to be extremely experimental, so while a 3D-printed hand is relatively cheap, there is often an almost entire absence of true usefulness, so it is still overpriced no matter what.
-It is the experience of me that only a really comfortable and really robust arm will actually be of great use in everyday life, as a ground rule, whereas a prosthesis built for light everyday activities is likely to fail even these on a regular basis [link].
+It is the experience of me that only a really comfortable and really robust arm will actually be of great use in everyday life, as a ground-rule, whereas a prosthesis built for light everyday activities is likely to fail even these on a regular basis [link].

 - A passive or cosmetic prosthetic arm is one of the more functional concepts from the view of durability and reliability.
-It is possible to mount that on the arm with a relatively comfortable suspension even though even there, I did experience a relatively severe friction rash after only 90 minutes of slow ballroom dancing, that took 2 days or so to heal.
+It is possible to mount that on the arm with a relatively comfortable suspension even though even there, I did experience a relatively severe friction rash after only 90 minutes of slow ballroom dancing, which took 2 days or so to heal.

 Requirements for a successful prosthetic arm

 - The socket must not cause abrasions or blisters even if worn for heavy work with sweating for at least 1-2 weeks without break.
 Hardly any socket can be survived with an intact stump when wearing it even for just 1 day.
-This causes the amputee to experience severe downtimes - not being able to wear the prosthesis.
-After a year of two mostly not wearing the prosthesis, you as a user usually find out that it is better and more functional that way, anyway.
+This causes the amputee to experience severe down times - not being able to wear the prosthesis.
+After a year or two mostly not wearing the prosthesis, you as a user usually find out that it is better and more functional that way, anyway.
 That is the death sentence of the idea of "wearing a prosthetic arm".
 That death sentence may start with having to take long breaks to let the overused stump skin recover.